 Intervention effects on the abundance of individual pathogens and MST markers

 Of all samples, 21.4% had abundances quantified, including STH egg counts in Steinbaum et al. 2019 and Kwong et al. 2021 and gene copies of enteropathogens and MST targets in Boehm et al. 2016, Fuhrmeister et al. 2020, and Holcomb et al. 2020.
-Of these, 18.7% were below thelimit of detection, 22.5% were below thelimit of quantification, and 58.7% were in the range of quantification.
+Of these, 18.7% were below the specific study reported limit of detection, 22.5% were below the study-reported limit of quantification, and 58.7% were in the study-reported range of quantification.
 Of targets enumerated within specific sample types, only 21.1% had >50% of samples within the range of quantification and were therefore included in our analysis.
 Table 2 shows the mean log10-transformed abundances stratified by arm as well as covariate-adjusted differences in abundances between the intervention and control arms for these combinations.
 The interventions had significant effects on the abundance of three MST targets, but not on STH egg counts.
 The abundance of the general Bacteroidales fecal marker (GenBac3) in household soil samples in Boehm et al. 2016 was lower in the intervention arm, with an adjusted log10-transformed difference of -0.20 (95% CI: -0.37, -0.02).
-The abundance of the BacCow animal marker was lower on mothers’ hands in the intervention arm in Fuhrmeister et al. 2020, with an adjusted log10-transformed difference of -0.28 (95% CI: -0.49, -0.07).
+The abundance of the BacCow animal marker was lower in mothers’ hand rinses in the intervention arm in Fuhrmeister et al. 2020, with an adjusted log10-transformed difference of -0.28 (95% CI: -0.49, -0.07).
 However, the sanitation intervention in Holcomb et al. 2020 significantly increased the abundance of human-specific Bacteroides in flies caught in latrines (adjusted log10-transformed difference: 0.70 (95% CI: 0.11, 1.28); Table 2).
 There were not sufficient studies with abundance data to pool estimates.

 Subgroup and adjusted analyses

 The wet season was May-October in Bangladesh and India and November-April in Mozambique.
 Western Kenya has two distinct periods of high rain, so the wet season was defined as March-May and October-December for WASH Benefits Kenya.
 Interventions had significantly different effects by season in several study-specific sample types, but the direction of the effects was inconsistent (Figure S3).
-Interventions decreased the prevalence of any MST marker on child hands and in soil in Boehm et al. 2016, the prevalence of any MST marker in stored water in hFurhmeister et al. 2020, and the prevalence of any pathogen in soil in Kwong et al. 2021 in soil, but only during the wet season.
+Interventions decreased the prevalence of any MST marker in child hand rinses and in soil in Boehm et al. 2016, the prevalence of any MST marker in stored water in Fuhrmeister et al. 2020, and the prevalence of any pathogen in soil in Kwong et al. 2021, but only during the wet season.
 Conversely, interventions increased the prevalence of any pathogen in stored water in Reese et al. 2017 and in stored water (marginally significant) and courtyard soil in Fuhrmeister et al. 2020 in the wet season but had no effect during the dry season.